Industry Classification Review Team

 Frequently asked questions

 - Who is part of the Industry Classification Review Team?
-The team includes specialists in industry classification, regulatory standards, economic analysis, data quality, and B2B segmentation.
-Reviewers apply documented criteria and multiple years of experience working with NAICS and SIC-related guidance.
+The team is led by Brian Kelly, Director of Business Data Strategy, and includes specialists in industry classification, regulatory standards, economic analysis, data quality, and B2B segmentation.
+Reviewers apply documented criteria and combined decades of experience working with NAICS and SIC-related guidance.

 - How often are classifications reviewed?
-High-traffic codes, sensitive industries, and CodeMatch outputs are reviewed on an ongoing basis, with structured audit cycles layered on top of continuous improvement.
+High-traffic codes, sensitive industries, and CodeMatch outputs are reviewed on an ongoing basis, with quarterly audit cycles layered on top of continuous improvement.

 - What is the difference between the CodeMatch service options?
 CodeMatch offers multiple levels of review depending on whether the need is a simpler code selection, an existing-business verification, or a more fully documented analysis for higher-stakes use cases.